 |Fear, worry, anxiety||10|

 I don’t understand why breathing retraining in order to increase the performance doesn’t get more attention.
-My next challenge is to use this technique when I crawl, since Anders have said that it´s possible!
+My next challenge is to use this technique when I crawl, since Anders have said that it may be possible!